Time Management Tips

 - Have yourself taken off distribution lists you never read

-- Go into work an hour early to clear out overnight emails.
+- Go to work an hour early to clear out overnight emails.

 - Schedule times to look at email . . . don’t check it every 10 seconds!